Deterministic generation of qudit photonic graph states from quantum emitters: AME state generation

-In what follows, we present two protocols for generating this state from two quantum emitters, each of which has three ground levels, one of which is optically coupled to an excited state via a cyclic transition.
-The two protocols produce two states that are the same up to a swapping of two photonic qutrits.
-The gates we use in the first method (Fig.~\ref{fig:AME4,3} (a)) are $CZ$ (Eq.~\eqref{eq:CZqutrit}), $H$ (Eq.~\eqref{eq:H-on-qudits}), and $H^\dag$ (Eq.~\eqref{eq:Hdag-on-qudits}), and the gates we use in the second method (Fig.~\ref{fig:AME4,3} (b)) are $CZ$ (Eq.~\eqref{eq:CZqutrit}), $H$ (Eq.~\eqref{eq:H-on-qudits}), and $CZ^2$ (Eq.~\eqref{eq:CZ2qutrit}).
-In both protocols, we make use of entangling operations between the emitters, in the spirit of Refs.~\cite{Sophia-2Dcluster,ButerakosPRX2017,Russo_2emitters,Segovia-2emitters, Michaels-2emitters,Hilaire2021resource,Li2022}.
+{ In what follows, we present protocols for generating the states in Eqs.~\eqref{eq:graph-ame43-ordering1} and \eqref{eq:graph-ame43-ordering2} from two quantum emitters, each of which has three ground levels, one of which ($\ket{0}_\qd$) is optically coupled to an excited state via a cyclic transition.
+Although the two states in Eqs.~\eqref{eq:graph-ame43-ordering1} and \eqref{eq:graph-ame43-ordering2} are the same up to a swapping of two photonic qutrits, there are important physical distinctions here.
+First, the order in which the photons are produced is different in the two cases, as we describe below; this can be an important factor in how the resource state is used, since it is generally preferable to produce photons in the order in which they are later measured to reduce photon storage requirements~\cite{Li2022}.
+In addition, the two protocols require different types of emitter gates.
+In both protocols, we make use of entangling operations between the emitters, in the spirit of Refs.~\cite{Sophia-2Dcluster,ButerakosPRX2017, Russo_2emitters,Segovia-2emitters, Michaels-2emitters,Hilaire2021resource,Li2022}.
+However, method 1 requires the ability to perform $H$, $H^\dag$, and $CZ$ on the emitters, while method 2 requires $H$, $CZ$, and $CZ^2$.
+Thus, one can trade one type of entangling gate for an additional type of single-emitter gate in this case.
+The quantum circuits for both protocols are presented in Fig.~\ref{fig-QC-AME4,3}.}